SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

 This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.
 This pattern can tremendously decrease time complexity

+Sorting Algorithms:

+1. Bubble Sort

+Largest elements bubbles up to the last.
+Swaps at every step

+2. Selection Sort

+We select the minimum in whole array and put it in the first. we compare and only make one swap at end of each loop

+3. Insertion Sort

+We insert the elements to the sorted left portion